 - One properly completed fingerprint card, as provided in the application packet.
-Please include your driver’s license number in the box marked "Miscellaneous No."
+Please include your driver’s license number in the box marked "Miscellaneous No." Download the instructions.

 - A certificate from the applicant’s law school, certifying that the applicant meets the educational requirements of Alaska Bar Rule 2.

 - From each jurisdiction to which the applicant is admitted, a certificate from the admitting authority in that state, territory, or the District of Columbia, which states the current membership status of the applicant in that jurisdiction (e.g., active, inactive) and, in addition, from at least one of the jurisdictions in which admitted, certification that the applicant passed the written bar examination required by that authority prior to admission.

 - At least three affidavits from former employers, clients, associates, or other attorneys, which will establish that the applicant has engaged in the active practice of law for five of the seven years immediately preceding the date of application for admission to the Alaska Bar (see the definition of "active practice" in Section 2(c) of Bar Rule 2.)
 The affidavits must be notarized.